weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-openai.md

 The `text2vec-​openai` module allows you to use the [OpenAI embeddings](https://beta.openai.com/docs/guides/embeddings) directly in the Weaviate vector search engine as a vectorization module. ​When you create a Weaviate class that is set to use this module, it will automatically vectorize your data using OpenAI's Ada, Babbage, Curie, or Davinci models.

+* Note: this module uses a third-party API.
 * Note: make sure to check the OpenAI [pricing page](https://openai.com/api/pricing/) before vectorizing large amounts of data.
 * Note: Weaviate automatically parallelizes requests to the OpenAI-API when using the batch endpoint, see the previous note.
 * Note: [Check-out the demo dataset](https://github.com/semi-technologies/DEMO-text2vec-openai).